drdv/example-conflict/README.md

 # Conflict

-+ This is the base version
++ This is the main version
 + Some info
 + ...